celisun/Linear_Regression_with_scikit-learn/README.md

-# Linear Regression Practice on House Price Prediction
+# Linear Regression Practice using scikit-learn

-## Multiple linear regression approaches (OLS, KNN, Ridge, LASSO) on Kaggle problem house price prediction.
+## OLS, KNN, Ridge, LASSO, etc: Kaggle problem house price prediction.

 It is also be a good practice for dataset splitting and cross validation.